 A study plan provides a roadmap to prepare for the Praxis® tests.
 It can help you understand what skills and knowledge are covered on the test and where to focus your attention.
 A written study plan can help you organize your efforts.
 Follow the steps below to create your own.

-- Define content areas: List the most important content areas to be covered on the test as outlined in the Test at a Glance (TAAG).
+- Define content areas: List the most important content areas to be covered on the test as outlined in the Study Companion.

-- Determine strengths and weaknesses: Identify your strengths and weaknesses in each content area using the TAAG.
+- Determine strengths and weaknesses: Identify your strengths and weaknesses in each content area using the Study Companion.